Cray-HPE/docs-csm/operations/network/management_network/aruba/port_mirroring.md

 0 packets dropped by kernel
 ```

-> **`NOTE`** host/dst arguments to the `tcpdump` command can help to restrict the filter to only capture the desired packets.
+> **NOTE** `host/dst` arguments to the `tcpdump` command can help to restrict the filter to only capture the desired packets.

-## Expected Results
+## Expected results

-1. Administrators can configure port mirroring
+* Administrators can configure port mirroring
-2. The output of the `show` commands is correct
+* The output of the `show` commands is correct
-3. Administrators can see the traffic for the source interface on the sniffer
+* Administrators can see the traffic for the source interface on the sniffer

 [Back to Index](../README.md)